Education Loan for Distance Learning: How to Secure Financing for Online Courses

 Are there any tax benefits for education loans for distance learning?

 Yes, the interest paid on your education loan is eligible for tax deduction under Section 80E of the Income Tax Act.
-This deduction is available for both traditional and distance learning loans, provided the loan is taken for higher education.
+This deduction is available for both traditional and distance learning loans, provided the loan is taken for recognised higher education.

 Can I switch lenders if I am not happy with my distance learning loan terms?